Hypfer/Valetudo/docs/_pages/faq.md

 Firmware ML/AI features such as obstacle avoidance based on AI image recognition will continue to function offline, as such things can't be cloud based for latency-reasons alone.

 The SoCs on the supported robots are more than fast enough to handle such workloads.
 No cloud required.

-## Can I run Valetudo elsewhere and just redirect the cloud DNS? <a name="elsewhere"></a>
+## Can I run Valetudo elsewhere and just redirect the cloud DNS?<a id='elsewhere'></a>

 **No.**